NDevTK/chromiumwiki/flags.md

 * **Race Conditions:** The asynchronous nature of the variations system increases the risk of race conditions.
 Appropriate synchronization mechanisms are needed to prevent data corruption or inconsistencies.

 * **Error Handling:** Robust error handling is crucial to prevent crashes, unexpected behavior, and information leakage.
 Errors should be handled gracefully, preventing data loss and providing informative error messages.

+* **Optimization Guide Manipulation:** Vulnerabilities in the optimization guide's decision-making logic could allow attackers to influence which optimizations are applied to web pages, potentially bypassing intended optimizations or causing unexpected behavior.

 ## Areas Requiring Further Investigation: